-The third dish is the shanghai style crispy smoked fish ($7.00).
-This is my first time trying this kind of dish so I am not sure what to expect.
-The fish tastes smoked, candied and sweet.
-It is not crispy or soggy and I think the dish is correctly made since it is a bit tough, chewy and stringy?
+SHANGHAI STYLE CRISPY SMOKED FISH ($7.00).
+This is my first time trying this kind of dish and I am not sure what to expect.
+The fish tastes smoked, candied and sweet, but not overly.
+The smoked fish does not taste crispy or soggy and I assume it is correctly made?
+A bit tough, chewy as well as stringy?